-The SAES Director of Accreditation will contact the school in the 9th year following their On-Site Visit to once again begin its Self-Study.
-At the same time, the date for the On-Site Visit will be scheduled and confirmed for the following school year.
+In the 9th year following the On-Site Visit, a school conducts a new Self-Study.
+In the fall of that year, the Director of Accreditation will contact the Head of School to establish the date for the On-Site Visit in the following school year.